William Mulvihill: Mulvihill Preserve

-The Anna and Daniel Mulvihill Preserve, purchased by the Town of Southampton on March 26, 2003, was dedicated on June 15, 2001, at a ribbon-cutting ceremony.
-The preserve covers 75 acres and was established by William and sister Dolores in memory of their parents.
-This environmentally critical land helps to form an assemblage of land necessary for animals and plants to move and spread over a territory as opposed to being contained and blocked by landowners, roads and buildings.
-Long Island has been trying to buy land to create with natural pathways through the island, especially on the East End.
-This land was originally purchased by his parents in 1917 when they purchased the family homestead.
-Mulvihill also established the name of one of the many ponds on the land as Mulvihill Pond, which is now part of the official record as well as hiking and GIS maps.
+The Anna and Daniel Mulvihill Preserve, purchased by the Town of Southampton on March 26, 2003, was dedicated on June 15, 2001.
+The preserve covered 75 acres and was established by William and his sister Dolores in memory of their parents.

-However, Mulvihill himself began buying land after he returned from the war, and after his death in 2004, the Town of Southampton purchased his land, which included a 14-plus acre environmentally critical bog, in the area known as Great Swamp.
-The bog itself is also referred to as Great Swamp.
-He purchased the bog from his sister Dolores in an exchange for other more marketable land he owned in order to protect it from developers at a time when strict environmental policies were not yet in effect.
 This land is contiguous to the Anna and Daniel Mulvihill Preserve and was named the William Mulvihill Preserve in 2006, bringing the total land preserved at that time to just over 100 acres.

 Mulvihill, an admitted curmudgeon and "anti-growth fanatic" as well as known for being an ardent environmentalist, wanted to see land remain as undeveloped as possible.
 "I don't like to see farm land or forest land destroyed," Mulvihill said.
 "I'm in anguish every time I see a new house being built".
 Mulvihill hoped that the Anna and Daniel Mulvihill Preserve would help save the local environment before it became destroyed like the area around his home.
 "People come out to the East End for its bucolic aspects and pristine water," Mulvihill said.
 "If we continue to overdevelop it's going to wind up like Nassau County and there's no point being active down there because it's all gone".